 Reverse T3 (RT3)

 A third enzyme, D3, complicates matters further.
-D3 converts the inactive form of thyroid hormone (T4) to a form of thyroid called reverse T3 when levels of T4 are too high.
-Holtorf, however, believes that in some conditions such as fibromyalgia and ME/CFS, RT3 becomes pathological as it blocks the active form (T3) from binding to thyroid receptors in the body.
+During high levels of T4, D3 converts the inactive form of thyroid hormone (T4) to a form of thyroid hormone called reverse T3 (RT3).
+Holtorf, however, believes that in some conditions such as fibromyalgia and ME/CFS, RT3 becomes pathological and blocks the active form (T3) from binding to thyroid receptors in the body.

-Higher RT3 levels and/or higher RT3/T3 ratio’s may indicate poor availability of the active form of thyroid (T3).
+Higher RT3 levels and/or higher RT3/T3 ratio’s, then, may indicate poor availability of the active form of thyroid (T3).

 Reverse T3 is actually an “antithyroid” — T3 is the active thyroid that goes to the cells and stimulates energy and metabolism.
 Reverse T3 is a mirror image — it actually goes to the receptors, sticks there, and nothing happens.
 So it blocks the thyroid effect.
 Reverse T3 is kind of a hibernation hormone, in times of stress and chronic illness, it lowers your metabolism.
 So many people seemingly have normal thyroid levels, but if they have high Reverse T3, they’re actually suffering from hypothyroidism.
 Holtorf